Haves and Have Nots

 About This Collection

-How are these shortfalls experienced in the U.S. and around the world?
-Who are the leaders and thinkers grappling with this issue, and what do they predict will be the consequences?
-In January, WORLD Channel will be showcasing the many stories of the fight for economic equality, and how the changing economics affect the social structures of how we live.
-Featured series programming includes AfroPop, Frontline, Global Voices, Independent Lens, P.O.V. and America ReFramed.

-About This Collection

 In January, WORLD Channel will be showcasing stories of the fight for economic EQUALITY, and how the changing local, national, and international economics affect the social structures of how we live.
-Featured series programming includes America ReFramed and Independent Lens, and the special Chasing the Dream: Poverty and Opportunity in America.
+Featured series programming includes America ReFramed and POV, and the premiere of My Everyday Hustle on Local, USA.